kingsdigitallab/alice-thornton/frontend/posts/blog/2022-12-19-shock-and-betrayal-illness-thornton.md

 [^3]: 'And the very greife I apprehended was soe great at that time on the discovry to me that it did force me to that miscarriage which I had & long contined Sicknes by the ex-cesse of floods which lasted a long time on me and ment-tioned in my first Booke'. *Book 2*, p.
 275.

-[^4]: 'I fell into a very sad & desperate con-dittion upon satterday the 16th of August: 1666 beeing then about 8 weeks gon. the violency thereof contineued a long time affter Dr wittie was with me.
-And for 3 daies he did not expect my life. soe that he was compelld to use all his Art for my preservation.
-But it pleased God upon the use of his meadicens, that extreamity  a little abated, he leaveing me in a hopefull way of Recovery, only said I must not expect to be restored till about the latter end of octber'.
-Alice Thornton, *Book 1: The First Book of My Life*, British Library MS Add 88897/1, p.
-216.

-[^5]: 'I was cast downe into my bed ^of^ sickness, and weakness uppon my wofull slanders which did torment me, & was like to have killed me'.
-Alice Thornton, *Book 3: The Second Book of My Widowed Condition*, British Library MS Add 88897/2, p.
-193.

-[^6]: 'My faintings and weakenesses was soe great & returned soe strongly uppon me all that night & for too daies affter That deare freinds and Children did not expect, but when I should have departed, haveing lost soe much blood in the flood; that broake uppon me, by excess of greife att the first knowing of my slanderous accusati^on^ by Mrs Anne Danby, & her maide Barbara Tod'. *Book 2*, p.
-25.

-[^7]: Ulinka Rublack, 'Fluxes: the Early Modern Body and the Emotions', *History Workshop Journal*, 53:1 (Spring, 2002), p.
+[^4]: Ulinka Rublack and Pamela Selwyn, 'Fluxes: the Early Modern Body and the Emotions', *History Workshop Journal*, 53:1 (Spring, 2002), p.
 2.

-[^8]: Francis Bacon, *The Essays*, ed.
+[^5]: Francis Bacon, *The Essays*, ed.
 Jeremy Pitcher, Harmondsworth, 1985, p.
-139. Quoted in Rublack, 'Fluxes', p.
+139. Quoted in Rublack and Selwyn, 'Fluxes', p.
 3.

+[^6]: Rublack and Selwyn, 'Fluxes', p.
+2.